athulmurali/click-time-cart/Info.md

 All the goals have been met.

-the discount value is configurable: please find the config file @ src/config
+the discount value is configurable.
+Please find the config file @ src/config